Author(s): Gardner, Toby, Godar, Javier, Mardas, Niki, Trimmer, Caspar

 Transformative Transparency: Harnessing the power of data for supply chain sustainability

-This brief describes Transformative Transparency, an online information system and decision-support tool being developed for investigating the supply chains of forest-risk agricultural commodities such as soy, beef and oil palm.
+This brief describes Transparency for Sustainable Economies (TRASE; formerly Transformative Transparency), an online information system and decision-support tool being developed for investigating the supply chains of forest-risk agricultural commodities such as soy, beef and oil palm.

 Internationally traded agricultural commodities – such as soy, oil palm and beef – are a multi-billion dollar segment of the global economy, driving development in both producer and consumer countries, as they move along complex international supply chains into nearly every economic sector.